• Home

 Enjoy one of the finest walks on Shetland's West Side

-Head to Culswick and enjoy specatacular views of the dramatic valley and explore the remains of the broch which sits proudly at the top of hill.
+Head to Culswick and enjoy spectacular views of the dramatic valley and explore the remains of the broch which sits proudly at the top of hill.
 The valley floor was once a sea loch, now blocked by a shingle bar, creating a fine fresh water loch.
 Summer is an ideal time to do this route when the air is filled with the calls of lapwing, curlew and ringed plover.

 Crossing the causeway leading to the Culswick Broch.